 1.5.1.2.
 Actual durability testing with partial mileage accumulation:

 The test vehicles shall physically accumulate a minimum of 50% of the full distance set out in paragraph 2.4. and shall be tested in accordance with the procedure laid down in paragraph 2.3.2.
 The test results shall be extrapolated up to the full distance set out in paragraph 2.4.
-Both the test results and the extrapolated results shall be lower than the performance limits set out in paragraph 7.
-Of UN GTR No.2 Amendment 5;
+Both the test results and the extrapolated results shall be lower than the performance limits set out in paragraph 7. of Amendment 5 to UN GTR No.2;

 1.5.1.3.
 Mathematical durability procedure:

-For each emission constituent, the product of the multiplication of the deterioration factor set out in paragraph 2.5 and the environmental test result of a vehicle which has accumulated more than 2 500 km for a vehicle with a maximum design vehicle speed of < 130 km/h and 3 500 km for a vehicle with a maximum design vehicle speed of ≥ 130 km/h after it was first started at the end of the production line shall be lower than the environmental limits set out in paragraph 7. of UN GTR No.2 Amendment 5.
+For each emission constituent, the product of the multiplication of the deterioration factor set out in paragraph 2.5 and the environmental test result of a vehicle which has accumulated more than 2 500 km for a vehicle with a maximum design vehicle speed of < 130 km/h and 3 500 km for a vehicle with a maximum design vehicle speed of ≥ 130 km/h after it was first started at the end of the production line shall be lower than the environmental limits set out in paragraph 7. of Amendment 5 to UN GTR No.2.

 1.5.2.
 The test vehicle(s) to demonstrate durability of the pollution-control devices shall comply with the requirements laid down in Annex 5.
 The test vehicles’ powertrain and pollution-control device type fitted on the test vehicles shall be documented and listed by the manufacturer.
 The list shall include at a minimum such items as the specifications of the propulsion type and its powertrain, where applicable, the exhaust oxygen sensor(s), catalytic converter(s) type, particulate filter(s) or other pollution-control devices, intake and exhaust systems and any peripheral device(s) that may have an impact on the environmental performance of the certified vehicle.
 This documentation shall be added to the test report.